lardemua/atom_documentation/docs/index.md

 ### ROS1 and ROS2

-At the moment, ATOM is only supported in ROS1 and
+At the moment, ATOM is only supported in ROS1 (Noetic), Ubuntu 20.04 LTS.

-We have tested it running on Ubuntu 20.04 LTS, ROS Noetic.

 We have plans to work on a ROS2 version in the near future.